 THANKS FOR STOPPING BY.

-As a generalist and two-time winner of National Magazine Awards in Canada, I write on a wide range of subjects including cities, travel, politics and baseball.
-I’ve become a go-to freelancer for national and international media seeking stories from the Calgary area.
-I’ve contributed to CBC, National Geographic Traveler, Vice, Metropolis, Reader's Digest, Swerve and the Globe & Mail.
+I've covered Calgary as a journalist for 15 years.
+As a two-time winner of National Magazine Awards in Canada, I’m also a go-to freelancer for national and international media seeking stories from the Calgary area.
+I’ve contributed to CBC, the Walrus, National Geographic Traveler, Vice, Metropolis, Reader's Digest, Swerve and the Globe & Mail.
 I ghost wrote legendary western singer Ian Tyson’s book, The Long Trail, a national bestseller.

-On the communications side, I write and consult primarily for non-profit organizations.
+On the communications side, I've written and consulted primarily for non-profit organizations.
 I've worked with UNHCR and Calgary United Way, among others.
 At United Way, a colleague and I won a Gold Quill Award from the International Association of Business Communicators (IABC) for crisis communications after the 2013 Southern Alberta floods.

-You can read some of my recent stories below.
+You can read some of my recent work below.